-Applicants for Credit by Exam must contact the Records Office to start the process.
+Applicants for Credit by Exam must contact the Office of Enrollment Services to start the process.
 Credit by Exam must be completed prior to the 5th day of a course in which a student is currently enrolled.
 Students awarded Credit by Exam are responsible for dropping the corresponding course within the drop/add period.